-ADTM welcomes Team World Vision for the fourth year in 2018!
+ADTM welcomes Team World Vision for the fifth year in 2019!
 Team World Vision is running for clean water in Africa.
 See photo 1 and photo 2 of 2017 participants at the ATB Park.
 To learn more about Team World Vision, visit their ADT website.

 Jack Quinn's Running Club Club is a proud sponsor of the American Discovery Trail Races.
 Jack Quinn's Running Club members will receive hours for either running or volunteering in the American Discovery Trail Races.
 To register for the run as a Jack Quinn's member, after March 1, go to the registration website and answer yes when prompted about your club membership.
 To volunteer as a Jack Quinn's member, contact Jen Samora at firstname.lastname@example.org.

 "We have done years of organized runs and both agreed this run had the most of everything any runner could seek ~ from bathrooms, to water, to friendly volunteers, to awards, beer, great shirts, wonderful singing of the anthem, 'perfect running weather'! (ordered up from Mother Nature), great views, and lots of delicious free food at the end.
 I'd say a perfect '10' in every way!!"
 L. Meillier

 "America the Beautiful" was written in the 1890s after a hike up Pike's Peak.
 For anybody doing his race and especially us flatlanders - you can see how the author was inspired.
 Beautiful day, beautiful course.
 I had some cramping issues the last four miles, but just about the time I'd feel bad, I'd simply look at the scenery and start grinning."
 T.S., Indianapolis (posted on Marathonguide.com